PyrokinesisStudio/Backface-Hiding/README.md

 # Backface-Hiding
 Blender add-on to hide backfacing or non-visible geometry (useful for retopology with X-Ray mode for example)

 Here's a comparison with the built-in Backface Culling :

 ![Backface Hiding screenshot](https://i.imgur.com/O0fAeh1.png)

 ![](https://raw.githubusercontent.com/ChameleonScales/Blender-individual-icons/master/PNG-16x16/ICON_ERROR.png) **Warning :** This add-on doesn't perform in real-time like Backface Culling, it only updates the hidden geometry every time you click on the button.
+Also, at the current version, if your object is rotated, you will need to either apply or clear the rotation in order for the hiding to be oriented properly.

 ## Installing (regular python addon) :